giffordlabcvr/Lentivirus-GLUE/README.md

 GLUE is an open, integrated software toolkit that provides functionality for storage and interpretation of sequence data.
 It provides an extensible platform for implementing 'sequence-based resources' that represent the semantic links between sequences and other data items via a relational database.
 This minimises the requirement for labour-intensive pre-processing of data, and allows sequence-based analyses to be implemented in an efficient, standardised and reproducible way.

+Please see the [User Guide](https://github.com/giffordlabcvr/Lentivirus-GLUE/wiki) for more details.

 ## Extension layers

 This **Lentivirus-GLUE**  project can be extended with additional layers, openly available via GitHub, including: